Dropbox if you must

 6 Run a sandbox

 If I must use Dropbox, I could perhaps sandbox it.
 Dropbox itself doesn’t seem to ship any of the sandbox systems natively, (aside: Why not?
-Does some part of their business model depends on intrusive access to everything I do?).
-I did try to a containerized version using docker.
+Does some part of their business model depend on intrusive access to everything I do?).
+I did try a containerized version using docker.
 However in practice for me it was fragile and RAM-heavy, difficult to debug and overall not recommended.
 Possibly other sandboxes would be better?
 But meh.